Occupational Safety and Health (OSH)

-An oral presentation is given using slides (PowerPoint) shared via ZOOM platform.
-The students are encouraged to intervene and interact with the lecturer, with a view to assessing their knowledge in other associated matters.
+Lessons integrate theory and practice.
+At the beginning of each topic, a presentation is given using slides (PowerPoint).
+Students are encouraged to intervene and interact with the lecturer, with a view to assessing their knowledge in other associated matters.
 This way, the lecturer has the possibility to make a brief review of other issues that need clarification, in order to facilitate communication and understanding.

-In view of the very practical nature of this course and, as far as reasonably possible, real examples and case-studies are analysed.
+In view of the very practical nature of this course, real examples and case-studies are analysed (as far as reasonably possible,).
 To this effect, photos and videos are frequently used.

 In addition, the following activities are also carried out:

 - Solving practical cases and calculations.
-Discussion of results (accident statistics, accident rates, chemical contamination levels, and their respective Confidence Intervals, noise levels, exposure to vibration, etc).
+Discussion of results (accident statistics, accident rates, chemical contamination levels, and their respective Confidence Intervals, noise levels, etc).

-- Team-work (groups of around 3), in which students have to carry out the search and analysis of National and European OSH Regulations.
+- Team-work (groups of around 3), in which students have to carry out a search and analysis of National and European OSH Regulations.
 Each group has to make an oral presentation on a specific topic for the whole class (PowerPoint).
-This oral presentation is designed not only to assess students'''' ability to analyze and synthesize legal requirements but also to extend the knowledge they receive within the theoretical lectures.
+This oral presentation is designed not only to assess students’ ability to analyze and synthesize legal requirements but also to extend the knowledge they receive within the lectures.
 It allows disseminating OSH legislation.

 - Use and demonstration of PPE (Personal Protective Equipment); this is done through the existing set of equipment in the LAB.
 Legal aspects of PPE.
 Safety signs: same as previous.

-- Noise measurement – assessment of noise exposure using existing equipment (sound level meters - demo via Zoom).
+- Noise measurement – assessment of noise exposure using existing equipment (sound level meters).
 Protection and prevention measures.
 Discussion of results (at the end, students are required to deliver a summary report with results and main conclusions).

 For registered students, information on the course and teaching materials are available online within the CLIP system.